-It's difficult to turn down money and opportunities as they come knocking.
-Still, there are good reasons to be selective.
-We offer four tips to consider and to help you avoid burnout during the busiest season of the year: the holidays.
+It's difficult to turn down money and opportunities as they come knocking, especially if being a content creator is your full-time job.
+But just like corporate jobs have a set 9-5 work week, so should you.
+Even as new exciting opportunities come through, there are good reasons to be selective in your partnerships.
+We offer four tips to consider and help you avoid those feelings of burnout.

 We’re all familiar with ad fatigue, even if we aren’t actively aware of it.
 It’s that point in an ad’s lifetime where you’ve seen it so many times it becomes less effective with each view.
 In the same vein, it's important to be aware of the overabundance of sponsored content on your feed, and the impact on trust, engagement, and effectiveness.